iqnite/eggsplode/README.md

 ## How to setup and test

+1. Set up a bot on the [Discord Dev Portal](https://discord.dev) and copy its Bot Token; Optionally, you can invite it to a Discord server to test it

-1. Clone the GitHub repo
+2. Clone the GitHub repo
 ```
 git clone https://github.com/iqnite/eggsplode
 ```

-2. Go to the folder you cloned the repo into
+3. Go to the folder you cloned the repo into
 ```
 cd eggsplode
 ```

-3. Create a virtual environment
+4. Create a virtual environment
 ```
 python -m venv .venv
 ```

-4. Activate the venv
+5. Activate the venv

 **Windows:**
 ```